CABowers/SportsHackathon/README.md

 NetPositive is an interactive interface for coaches to view and understand valuable data insights about their players.
 NetPositive allows you to pull data from myVERT, upload it to a Georgia Tech controlled database, and generate analytics for your team over time.
 You can see how your players stack up against each other, trends over the season, and correlate player statistics with box scores.
 You can even view impact data over time, allowing you to monitor your player for injuries.

 ## How we built it
 We started with user research.
-We talked to one of the coaches from the volleyball team, and learned about specific pain points that the coaches were experiencing when they were coachcing the team during the practices.
+We talked to one of the coaches from the volleyball team, and learned about specific pain points that the coaches were experiencing when they were coaching the team during the practices.

 The data is stored in AWS DynamoDB.
 When a session's data csvs are pulled from myVERT, a script can be run to automatically upload them to AWS.